 The Receiver also learned that Oasis Global FX, S.A. has an account at Heritage Bank Limited ("Heritage Bank") in Belize containing \$500,000.
 The money served as a bond that allowed Oasis Global FX, S.A. to operate as a broker-dealer in Belize.
 On May 7, 2019, the Belize International Financial Services Commission suspended the entity's trading licenses.
 On October 22, 2019, the Receiver and defendant Anile executed corporate documents to take legal control of Oasis Global FX, S.A. (in addition to the powers conferred by the Consolidated Order).
 To bring finality to this matter, the Receiver has retained new local counsel in Belize with the Court's approval.
 See Docs.
 478, 488.
-The Receiver is working with the new counsel to resolve this issue as soon as possible so that the funds can be distributed through the claims process.
+Although the Financial Services Commission sent Heritage Bank a letter on September 1, 2022, authorizing release of the funds, Heritage Bank through its counsel continues to refuse to do so.
+The Receiver is working with his new counsel to resolve this issue as soon as possible so that the funds can be distributed through the claims process.